L.CRJ-120: Introduction to Criminal Justice

 L.CRJ-280: Ethical Considerations in Criminal Justice-AV

 This course is an examination of ethical considerations within the context of decision-making by criminal justice practitioners and policies of the American criminal justice system.
 As such, the course will examine morality, ethics, and human behavior from the perspective of various ethical philosophies and their application to a system of social control agencies.
 In addition, specific ethical dilemmas and controversies associated with the administration of justice in law enforcement, the judiciary, and corrections, as major components of the criminal justice system, will be addressed.
 Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
 3 credits.
 Dependent on staff and demand.
+Not open to cross-registration.

 L.CRJ-300: Criminal Investigation